 Pharmacies in Paris are very easy to spot.
 They all have a big flashing neon cross (like a plus sign) out front, always bright green, often with some blue in it.
 Seriously, put yourself on any corner in Paris and look around, and you'll almost definitely see a flashing green pharmacy sign.

-So, let me reiterate: pharmacies in France do not have gum, cigarettes, umbrellas, drinks, snacks, magazines, greeting cards, batteries, a bottle opener, headphones, etc. They DO have medicine (both over the counter and prescription), vitamins, sunblock, condoms, sometimes cosmetics, etc.
+So, let me reiterate: pharmacies in France do not have gum, cigarettes, umbrellas, drinks, snacks, magazines, most toiletries, greeting cards, batteries, a bottle opener, headphones, etc. They DO have medicine (both over the counter and prescription), sunblock, vitamins, condoms, sometimes cosmetics, etc.

 If French pharmacies don't have all that stuff you can find at normal American drugstores (like batteries and drinks), where can you get those?
 Monoprix is a big chain store that has all of these things; look them up and you'll find one near you.
 BHV is a big department store in central Paris that has everything.
 The tabac (tobacco shop, or tobacco counter in a bar) is the place to get smokes; these are always indicated with a red diamond-shaped sign.
 In residential neighborhoods you can find dollar-store-type stores that carry a lot of little conveniences like batteries and umbrellas.
 Souvenir stores serve as a good last resort; they have a lot of convenient stuff but will be very overpriced.